lsawade/picscie-docs/vscode/vscode-on-princeton-cluster.md

     <img src="figures/remoteexplorer.png" width="25%" class="center"/>
     </p>

     _Screenshot from local machine.
 The red circle indicates the button that brings you to the 'Remote Explorer'.
 The green circle enables you to add a new host manually.
-The blue circle indicates the button that will open a remote folder that is defined in your `.ssh/config`_
+The blue circle indicates the button that will open a remote folder that is defined in your `~/.ssh/config`_

 3. Now, you should be able to connect to the remote machine using two ways.
-   Either you connect manually by clicking on the `+` indicated by the green circle in the above figure and enter your ssh command as you usually connect, you use the configuration of an existing `.ssh/config`.
+   Either you connect manually by clicking on the `+` indicated by the green circle in the above figure and enter your ssh command as you usually connect, you use the configuration of an existing `~/.ssh/config`.

+4. After connecting vscode should open a new window, from which you can open a specific folder containing your code. ***DISCLAIMER***: Only connect to specific folder on the clusters, do not connect to, e.g. `/scratch/gpfs/`.
+   This folder contains all users and all their files.
+Vscode frequently updates the file explorer.
+This update takes longer the larger the amount of subdirectories vscode has to scan.
+In the case of `/home/` or `/scratch/gpfs/`, the amount of subdirectories is immense

+### Editing your `~/.ssh/config`

 ## Jupyter Notebooks